-The days after my recovery felt very liberating and I started to perceive education in a different light.
-I wondered whether I can help promote education, making it more interesting, just how my aunt helped me recover by finding specific instances relating to me for me to see the benefit of eating.
-In realizing this, I find opportunities to take part in providing free education in Indonesia, making it widely available to any group of people, which is the reason I started my organization, Komunitas Pelajar Mengabdi Bangsa, or in short, KOMIB.
+Days after my recovery felt liberating and I started to perceive education in a different light.
+I wondered whether I can help promote education to be more interesting, the same way my aunt helped me by presenting specific instances relating to me for me to see the benefit of eating.
+In realizing this, I searched for opportunities to provide free education in Indonesia available to different groups of people, which is the reason I started my organization, Komunitas Pelajar Mengabdi Bangsa (KOMIB).
 I had the opportunity to visit Sekolah Daarul Qolam in Bandung to teach about the environment to middle school students, seeing as how Indonesia is ranked the second worst country regarding plastic pollution, as I believe that the way we learn is affected by our surroundings.
 On top of the lesson I gave, I also incorporated activities such as giving the students gifts in exchange for collecting plastic waste in the classroom and disposing of it properly, as it was clear that the classroom was filled with plastic bottles and candy wrappers.
 I was overjoyed to see the smiles on the students’ faces as they yelled, “Wow!
 I never realized our class was so spacious!”, as I realized my purpose in doing this- to help others learn in a unique way, refining education in Indonesia.
 However, education does not stop after a lesson.
 Following the lesson, we invited the schools we teach to KOMIB Fair- an event where we collaborated with the Indonesian government to provide students with a broader range of knowledge—knowledge that otherwise wouldn’t be provided in schools, such as a talk show with the governor of Indonesia, or even a way to produce paper out of corn husks.
 At the fair, we incorporated the lesson we taught about the environment to the students, as they were able to bring the trash they collected from their houses in exchange for money, and as a result, the large waste box was filled to the brim with plastic waste, highlighting the enthusiasm the students felt.
 Education has to be approached in a way where students’ knowledge is built and supported through different opportunities provided to them where they can apply what they learn and see the changes they are capable of making, in order for them to be motivated.

-My aunt’s persistence and selflessness in approaching and educating me on understanding anorexia and recovery made me aware of different approaches in education.
+My aunt’s persistence and selflessness in approaching and educating me on understanding anorexia and recovery made me aware of different approaches to education.

-For me, my organization is a reflection of my journey as a person, and I believe that the growth I have shown as a result of my hardship is able to help me overcome future obstacles, as I was able to realize the importance of having a multifaceted perspective and approach, as hardships are oftentimes not one-dimensional.
-Through my hardships, I have also learned the importance of communication and relating to others’ conditions.
+For me, my organization is a reflection of my journey as a person, and I believe that the growth I have shown as a result of my hardship is able to help me overcome future obstacles.
+I realized the importance of having a multifaceted perspective and approach, as hardships are oftentimes not one-dimensional.
+I have also learned the importance of communication and relating to others’ conditions.

 Word Count: 882